Worldmind Early Education

 Forest School

 Forest School is a unique learning philosophy that offers people of all ages the opportunity to learn personal, social, technical, academic and environmental skills in a natural environment.
-This part of our curriculum combines environmental education with forest school skills which include: fire skills (building, lighting, maintaining, cooking, putting out, and leave no trace), forest tools (using a variety of different tools to create with wood), nature art and design, and shelter building.
-Two Worldmind teachers trained in the UK Forest School model lead this programming for our kindergarteners in one 2-hour session per week.
+This part of our curriculum combines environmental education with forest school skills which include: fire skills, forest tools (using a variety of different tools to create with wood), nature art and design, and shelter building.
+These activities and skills are integrated throughout the day as teachers and children devise ways to accomplish their goals together.
+This co-creation is at the heart of the Forest School approach.

 Enrollment